system76/tech-docs/src/models/galp4/repairs.md

 ## Replacing the RAM:

-The Darter Pro 6 supports up to 64GB (2x32GB) of DDR4 SO-DIMMs running at 2666MHz.
+The Galago Pro 4 supports up to 64GB (2x32GB) of DDR4 SO-DIMMs running at 2666MHz.
 If you're purchased new RAM, need to replace your RAM, or are reseating your RAM, follow these steps.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 10 minutes